guluc3m/uc3m-thesis-ieee-typst/arguments.typ

 /// -> array
 #let _validate-type(value, target-types, optional) = {
   let argument-type = type(value)
+  // FIXME: if argument-type is `auto`, things break

   for t in target-types {
     // check for optionals